-I doubt even newbie preppers fail to grasp the difference between canning, smoking, and dehydration methods of food preservation.
-But, many preppers, newbies or not, are still a little foggy about the difference between freeze dried and dehydrating crops and meat to preserve it.
+I doubt even newbie preppers fail to grasp the difference between canning, smoking, and dehydration methods of food preservation, but many are still a little foggy about the difference between freeze dried and dehydrated crops and meat.

 What Is Freeze Dried food?

 Freeze dried food is preserved through a flash frozen process.
 The food is then stored inside of either an airtight container or a vacuum pouch.
-The moisture in freeze dried food dissipates far more rapidly during the preservation process than it does when being dehydrated.
+The moisture inside the food dissipates far more rapidly during the preservation process than it does when being dehydrated.

 It is because of the rapid water removal that freeze dried food does not wind up with a sort of deforted shriveled look.
 Generally, freeze dried food will rehydrate far quicker than dehydrated food.